Small town in Norway to host world’s largest data centre – for now

-Energy usage is undoubtedly one of the most prominent problems faced by data centres today – recent research puts three percent of world’s global electricity usage being accounted by the massive computing centres.
+Energy usage is undoubtedly one of the most prominent problems faced by data centers today – recent research puts three percent of world’s global electricity usage being accounted by the massive computing centres.

-That figure continues to grow, with experts forecasting data centre power usage to triple over the next decade.
+That figure continues to grow, with experts forecasting data center power usage to triple over the next decade.

 The project is undoubtedly ambitious, but looks set to be a success with the company assuring it has already raised several million dollars.

 Kolos also stated in a press release that they believe the project will have a very positive effect on the community, ‘especially in terms of job opportunities’ – local talent like the students from nearby universities is a perfect example of those who would be hired to fill roles.